varabyte/kobweb/README.md

 > * [Building a full stack multiplatform site](https://www.youtube.com/watch?v=zcrY0qayWF4)
 >   * This demonstrates how to write both frontend and backend logic.
 It also demonstrates how you can write a separate
 >     Android frontend that can also work with your server.
 (This video is still useful to watch even if you never intend
->     to have any other frontend besides web).
+>     to have any other frontend besides the web).
-> * It's easy to start with a static layout site and migrate to a full stack site later.
+> * It's easy to start with a static layout site and migrate to a full-stack site later.
 (You can read more about
 >   [Static vs. Fullstack sites▼](#static-layout-vs-full-stack-sites) below.)

 # Trying it out yourself